-on four 375 MHz Power 3 WinterHawk+ processors of IBM SP supercomputer take about 10 h to complete.
+The results obtained by the army ants calculations indicate a very significant improvement in efficiency as compared to the existing surface hopping algorithms.
+It was found that 100000 army ants trajectories running in parallel on four 375 MHz Power 3 WinterHawk+ processors of IBM SP supercomputer take about 10 hours to complete.
 There are three slave processors running trajectories and one master processor in control which is not load balanced; therefore the computer time is between 30 and 40 processor hours.
-For the purpose of demonstration we hypothetically assume propagating trajectories by the existing anteater and ants methods and compare the time required for each of them to give a converged result for the YRH system with U{12}^{max} =0.0001 eV.
+For the purpose of demonstration we hypothetically assume propagating trajectories by the existing anteater and ants methods and compare the time required for each of them to give a converged result for the YRH system with $U{12}^{\text{max}} = 0.0001 \text{ eV}$.
 In the ants method a single initial trajectory taking to N{dec} number of decision points equal to 900 results in $2^{900} \approx 10^{271}$ branches.
 In order to average over the initial conditions we will need a minimum of 500 trajectories which leads to an extraordinarily large number of resultant branches, $500 \times 10^{271} \approx 5 \times 10^{273}$, each of which (on an average) would be integrated for half as long as an army ants or anteater trajectory.
-The time taken to complete this ants simulation is shown in Table VII.
+The time taken to complete this ants simulation is shown in Table VI.
 Consider now running anteater trajectories for the system with the nonadiabatic probability of the order of magnitude $\sim 10^{-8}$.
-This also requires a large number of trajectories because a single nonadiabatic event will be experienced in approximately 10^8 trajectories and in order to get good statistics we would need a total of at least a hundred nonadiabatic events which leads to $\sim 10^{10}$ trajectories.
-(Recall that we want enough reactive and quenched trajectories to converge the quantum number moments, i.e., averages of the classical analogs of the final vibrational and rotational quantum numbers.)
-The calculated time required for this hypothetical simulation is also reported in Table VII.
+This also requires a large number of trajectories because a single nonadiabatic event will be experienced in approximately 10^8 trajectories and in order to get good statistics we would need a total of at least hundred nonadiabatic events which leads to

+$\sim 10^{10}$ trajectories.
+(Recall that we want enough reactive and quenched trajectories to converge the quantum number moments.)
+The calculated time required for this hypothetical simulation is also reported in Table VI.

-The huge computational requirements of the anteater ($\sim 10^6$ h) and ants ($\sim 3 \times 10^{269}$ h) methods were an insuperable impediment to carrying out semiclassical trajectory surface hopping calculations on weakly coupled systems.
+The huge computational requirements of the anteater ($\sim 10^6$ hours) and ants ($\sim 3 \times 10^{269}$ hours) methods were an insuperable impediment to carrying out semiclassical trajectory surface hopping calculations on weakly coupled systems.
 In contrast, the new and flexible army ants algorithm can be adapted to systems with any kind of coupling, ranging from weak to strong.

 The availability of well converged surface hopping calculations for a system with such a small probability of electronically nonadiabatic events allows us to test the semiclassical simulations in a new dynamical regime where they have never before been able to be tested.
-Table VIII shows the mean unsigned relative errors.
+Table VII shows the mean unsigned relative errors.
 The average absolute error in the nonadiabatic reaction probability is only 15%, and that in the nonreactive quenching probability is only 8%.
-The average errors in the moments range from 7% to 58%.
+The average errors in the moments range from 7 to 58%.
 Considering the highly quantal character of these weakly allowed processes, the semiclassical methods are surprisingly accurate.